Grassroots: Peacebuilding by Youth, for Youth … and Everyone

 Young people like Akhigbe are disproportionately affected by conflict.
 Many are recruited as child soldiers, used as suicide bombers, deprived of education and health care, torn from their families, killed, and sexually assaulted.
 Yet, youth are often presented as drivers of conflict: young and disaffected, usually un- or under-employed, and attracted to the excitement of violent extremism.
 They’re supposedly looking for fame or respect, economic stability, or to identify with a group.

 Henk-Jan Brinkman, Chief of the Peacebuilding Strategy and Partnerships Branch of DPPA’s Peacebuilding Support Office, said that this misconception was common for many years.
 “Young people were commonly viewed as perpetrators and victims,” he told Politically Speaking.
-But, he said, views began to change with the introduction of the first Security Council resolution on youth, peace and security, which was adopted in 2015, a result that Brinkman credits in large part to the unwavering work of Jordan in the Council at the time.
+But views began to change with the introduction of the first Security Council resolution on youth, peace and security, which was adopted in 2015, a result that Brinkman credits in large part to the unwavering work of Jordan in the Council at the time.
 In fact, the Crown Prince of Jordan, then aged 21, was the youngest person ever to Chair a meeting of the 15-member organ.

 Since then, the work of the United Nations on youth, peace and security has been underpinned by two further resolutions, 2419(2018) and 2535 (2020).
 Each of these recognize the positive role that young people play in peacebuilding.